jglunn/homelab/README.md

 # Pi Homelab

 A self-hosted monitoring and network DNS stack running on a Raspberry Pi 4, fully reachable over Tailscale.
-Metrics are scraped by Prometheus, visualized in Grafana, and Tailnet DNS is filtered through Blocky over DNS-over-TLS to Quad9.
+Metrics are scraped by Prometheus, visualized in Grafana, and Tailnet DNS is filtered through Blocky.

 ## Stack